kubernetes-retired/external-storage/local-volume/README.md

     * Workarounds:
         * Run your pods that require local storage first.
         * Give your pods high priority.
-        * Run this workaround controller that unbinds PVCs for pods that are stuck pending.
-LINK
+        * Run a workaround controller that unbinds PVCs for pods that are stuck pending.
+TODO: add link
 * External provisioner cannot correctly detect capacity of mounts added after it has been started.
     * This requires mount propagation to work, which is targeted for 1.8.